 An overwhelming number of Canadians believe that abortion should be illegal after 24 weeks gestation (the second trimester).
-While many people who are not pro-life will claim that abortions do not occur after the third trimester, according to recent data compiled by the CIHI (Canadian Institute for Health Information) approximately 2% of all abortions procured in Canada in 2009 were in the later portion of or past the second trimester.
+While many people who are not pro-life will claim that abortions do not occur after the second trimester, according to recent data compiled by the CIHI (Canadian Institute for Health Information) approximately 2% of all abortions procured in Canada in 2009 were in the later portion of or past the second trimester.

 This means that around 2,000 children are aborted every year in Canada in later gestational ages.
 While it is ideal to get a complete ban on abortion legally, a late-term abortion ban can be achieved a lot quicker because according to a recent Environics poll, 72% of Canadians disagree with late-term abortion.